Book: Executive search in the age of AI

 Managing Director, Federal Association of German Management Consultants (BDU) e.V.

-Kai Haake is Managing Director of the BDU e.V. and is committed to the interests of the management consulting industry in Germany.
+Kai Haake is the managing director of BDU e.V. and is committed to promoting the interests of the management consulting industry in Germany.
 With his experience in association management, he represents the industry at national and international level.

-Dean of Studies Human Resources Management, Landshut University of Applied Sciences
+Dean of Studies, Human Resource Management, Landshut University of Applied Sciences

-Prof. Dr. Valentina Speidel teaches and researches in the field of HR management at Landshut University of Applied Sciences.
-Her focus is on modern HR strategies, leadership development and the impact of digitalization on human resources.
+Prof. Dr. Valentina Speidel teaches and conducts research in the field of human resource management at Landshut University of Applied Sciences.
+Her focus is on modern HR strategies, leadership development, and the impact of digitalization on human resource management.

-Are you an HR manager, managing director, company owner or personnel consultant?
+Are you an HR manager, managing director, business owner, or personnel consultant?

 Want to understand executive search in the age of AI?